Las Vegas Bowl: Sponsors

 The bowl was known as the SEGA Sports Las Vegas Bowl from 2001 to 2002.
 From 2003 to 2008, the title sponsor was the Pioneer Corporation.
 From 2009 to 2012, the game was known as the Maaco Bowl Las Vegas, as the sponsor was MAACO.
 From 2013 to 2015, the game was known as the Royal Purple Las Vegas Bowl as the sponsor was Royal Purple.
 For the 2016 edition, the game was known as the Las Vegas Bowl presented by GEICO as GEICO was the presenting sponsor.
 On July 12, 2018, it was announced that Mitsubishi would be the new title sponsor, with the game renamed as the Mitsubishi Motors Las Vegas Bowl as part of a two-year deal.
 On April 20, 2021, SRS Distribution signed a five-year agreement with ESPN to become the title sponsor, making the game the SRS Distribution Las Vegas Bowl.
+The sponsorship expired after the 2025 game, so the game has reverted to the Las Vegas Bowl name pending new sponsorship.

 Game results

-Rankings per AP Poll prior to the game being played.
+Rankings per AP poll prior to the game being played.